- Dr. Randy Kluender

 Dr. David Pumphrey earned his Doctor of Dental Surgery degree from the School of Dentistry at Emory University in Atlanta.
 He then went on to complete his specialized training and earn his postgraduate certificate in periodontics at Emory’s Department of Periodontics.
 He completed his hospital residency at the Veterans Affairs Medical Center.
 He has been in private practice specializing in the field of Periodontics and Dental Implants since 1987.
 Previously, he has also served as President of the Northern District Dental Society in Georgia and has served in various capacities with the Georgia Dental Association.
 He is a member of American Academy of Periodontology, Academy of Osseointegration, International College of Dentists.
 He has also lectured in the fields of implantology and regeneration techniques as well as being published locally and nationally.
 He was also honored to be elected to membership in the Pierre Fauchard Academy, an honor granted on the basis of his contributions to the profession.
 Married since 1987, Dr. Pumphrey has three children: Brock, Taylor, and Madison.
 He spends his free time playing with grandkids Little Brock, Pierce, and Dolly, along with golfing, traveling, and gardening.

-Dr. Pickron has over forty-five years of orthodontic clinical experience in the private practice sector, and has served as an adjunct professor at NOVA Southeastern School of Dental Medicine since 2012.
-His publications have been featured in Orthodontic Products, and he has presented at the World Congress on Facial Sculpting in Cosmetic Surgery, Jacksonville University, University of Southern Nevada, University of Tennessee, and Nova Southeastern, to name a few.
+Dr. Pickron has over 45 years of orthodontic clinical experience in the private practice sector and has served as an adjunct professor at NOVA Southeastern School of Dental Medicine since 2012.
+His publications have been featured in Orthodontic Products, and he has presented at the World Congress on Facial Sculpting in Cosmetic Surgery, Jacksonville University, University of Southern Nevada, University of Tennessee, and Nova Southeastern.

 He is a member of the American Association of Orthodontists, the American Dental Association, the Georgia Association of Orthodontists, and the World Federation of Orthodontists.